-The goal of the National Property Board Sweden is to pursue sustainability initiatives that continually make progress in the light of historical knowledge and with respect to the future.
+The goal of the National Property Board of Sweden is to pursue sustainability initiatives that continually make progress in the light of historical knowledge and with respect to the future.
 The environment and energy are an integral part of day-to-day management, both in Sweden and abroad.

-The goal of the National Property Board Sweden is to pursue sustainability initiatives that continually make progress in the light of historical knowledge and with respect to the future.
+The goal of the National Property Board of Sweden is to pursue sustainability initiatives that continually make progress in the light of historical knowledge and with respect to the future.
 Therefore, it is important to inform our stakeholders about our sustainability work.
 We do this as an addition to each annual report.

 The sustainability report contains, for instance, examples of how the National Property Board Sweden is working on cultural heritage for sustainable development.
 This is achieved through proper resource management and efficiency, continuous dialogue and cooperation with tenants on a number of levels, as well as internally through various personnel strategies and by promoting gender equality.

 The basis for our environmental and energy work is the national environmental quality objectives, such as reduced climate impact, sustainable forests and protective ozone layer.